 Everett Kelley has been a member of AFGE since 1981.
-He worked at the Anniston Army Depot, which he recently retired from after 30 years.
-Prior to his election as National Vice President, he served as President of Local 1945 from 2002 to 2011.
+He worked at Anniston Army Depot and retired from there after 30 years of service.

-As President of Local 1945, he was responsible for five bargaining units with over 4,500 bargaining unit employees.
-Under his leadership, the union membership in his Local went from 1,200 in 2002 to well over 2,600 in 2010.
+Kelley represented Anniston employees as president of AFGE Local 1945 from 2002 to 2011.
+In this position, he was responsible for five bargaining units with more than 4,500 bargaining unit employees.
+Membership at Local 1945 more than doubled under Kelley’s leadership, growing from 1,200 in 2002 to over 2,600 in 2010.

 In 2011, Kelley was elected national vice president of AFGE District 5, which is the largest district in the federation.
 Under his leadership, membership in District 5 membership grew from 38,000 to more than 51,000 in seven years.

 Kelley was elected AFGE national secretary-treasurer in August 2018 and served in this role until becoming national president.